MicrosoftDocs/security/zero-trust/copilots/zero-trust-microsoft-copilot-for-security.md

 - IT professionals in policy evaluation and configuration, device and user access troubleshooting, and performance monitoring.

 Copilot for Security uses data from event logs, alerts, incidents, and policies for your Microsoft and third-party subscriptions and security products.
-If an attacker compromises a security staff user account that has been assigned a Copilot for Security role, they can use Copilot for Security and its results to understand how the SecOps team is addressing attacks in progress.
+If an attacker compromises an admin or security staff user account that has been assigned a Copilot for Security role, they can use Copilot for Security and its results to understand how your SecOps team is addressing attacks in progress.
 An attacker can then use this information to thwart attempts to respond to an incident, possibly one that they initiated.

 Consequently, it’s critical to ensure that you’ve applied appropriate mitigations within your environment.

 ## Logical architecture

 The first line of defense when introducing Copilot for Security is to apply the principles of Zero Trust to the accounts and devices of admin and SecOps staff.
 It’s also important to ensure your organization applies the principle of least privilege.
-In addition to [Copilot-specific roles](/security-copilot/authentication#copilot-for-security-roles), the assigned roles for admins and your SecOps staff within your security tools determine what data they have access to while using Copilot for Security.
+In addition to [Copilot-specific roles](/security-copilot/authentication#copilot-for-security-roles), the assigned roles for admin and SecOps staff within your security tools determine what data they have access to while using Copilot for Security.

-It’s easy to understand why these mitigations are important by looking at the logical architecture of Copilot for Security, illustrated below.
+It’s easy to understand why these mitigations are important by looking at the logical architecture of Copilot for Security shown here.

 :::image type="content" source="../media/copilot/security-copilot-logical-architecture.svg" alt-text="Diagram of the logical architecture of Copilot for Security showing users and devices, security products, and the Copilot for Security service architecture." lightbox="../media/copilot/security-copilot-logical-architecture.svg":::

 In the diagram:

 - SecOps team members can prompt using a copilot experience, such as those offered by Copilot for Security, Microsoft Defender XDR, and Microsoft Intune.

 - Copilot for Security components include:

-  - The Copilot for Security service, which orchestrates responses to user and skill=based prompts.
+  - The Copilot for Security service, which orchestrates responses to user and skill-based prompts.

   - A set of Large Language Models (LLMs) for Copilot for Security.

   - Plugins for specific products.
 Preinstalled plugins for Microsoft products are provided.
 These plugins preprocess and post-process prompts.

   - Your subscription data.
 The SecOps data for event logs, alerts, incidents, and policies stored in the subscriptions.
-For more information, see this [Microsoft Sentinel article](/security/operations/ingest-data-sources.md#before-you-begin) for the most common data sources for security products.
+For more information, see this [Microsoft Sentinel article](/security/operations/ingest-data-sources#before-you-begin) for the most common data sources for security products.

-  - Files you upload: you can [upload specific files](/microsoft-copilot-service/content-sources-files) to Copilot for Security and include these in the scope of prompts.
+  - Files you upload.
+You can [upload specific files](/microsoft-copilot-service/content-sources-files) to Copilot for Security and include these in the scope of prompts.

-Each Microsoft security product with a Copilot experience only provides access to the data set associated with that product (event logs, alerts, incidents, and policies).
-Copilot for Security provides access to all the data sets the user has access to.
+Each Microsoft security product with a copilot experience only provides access to the data set associated with that product, such as event logs, alerts, incidents, and policies.
+Copilot for Security provides access to all the data sets to which the user has access.

 For more information, see [Get started with Microsoft Copilot for Security](/security-copilot/get-started-security-copilot).

-### How does on-behalf-of (OBO) authentication work with Copilot for Security?
+### How does on-behalf-of authentication work with Copilot for Security?

-Copilot for Security uses on-behalf-of authentication provided by OAuth 2.0.
+Copilot for Security uses on-behalf-of (OBO) authentication provided by OAuth 2.0.
 This is an authentication flow provided by delegation in OAuth.
 When a SecOps user issues a prompt, Copilot for Security passes the user’s identity and permissions through the request chain.
-This prevents the user gaining permission to resources they shouldn't have access to.
+This prevents the user gaining permission to resources for which they shouldn't have access.

-For more information about on-behalf-of authentication, see [Microsoft identity platform and OAuth2.0 On-Behalf-Of flow](/entra/identity-platform/v2-oauth2-on-behalf-of-flow).
+For more information about OBO authentication, see [Microsoft identity platform and OAuth2.0 On-Behalf-Of flow](/entra/identity-platform/v2-oauth2-on-behalf-of-flow).

 ### Prompting within a Microsoft security product: Embedded example for Microsoft Intune